vesoft-inc/nebulagraph-veditor/README.md

 # NebulaGraph veditor

-NebulaGraph VEditor is a highly customizable flow chart library,That you can use to create flow charts, sequence diagrams,workflow, and more.
+NebulaGraph VEditor is a highly customizable flow chart library, with which you create flow charts, sequence diagrams, workflow, and more.

 ![](./snapshot2.png)
 ![](./snapshot1.png)
 ![](./snapshot.png)

 # Features
-- Typescript: quick and easy to use
+- Typescript: Natively TS support
-- Customizable: use SVG , HTML , CSS , Canvas, React/Vue and more to custome node/line shapes
+- Customizable: Support SVG, HTML, CSS, Canvas, React/Vue and more to custome node/line shapes
-- Minimap: show the current viewport in the diagram
+- Minimap: Birdview of given viewport in the diagram
-- Short Keys: undo,redo,copy,paste,select,zoom,pan and more
+- Shortcuts Keys: undo, redo, copy, paste, select, zoom, pan and more
-- Performance: use async/await to improve graph loading performance
+- Performant: Async/Await pattern enabled high performance of graph loading

 # Installation
 ```bash